Mount Ararat Trek

 Government Climbing Permits

-Mount Ararat is a controlled military zone.
+Mount Ararat is a national park.
 For your safety, the government of Turkey requires all climbers on Ararat to be led by a Turkish licensed guide.
 It also requires special permits to climb Mount Ararat.
 We get the permit for you.
 It costs $50 USD and is included in our tour prices.

 Please contact us to begin planning your trip.
 If you would like us to call you, please include your phone number.
 When you have decided on your tour program, we will email you a reservation document that includes day-by-day itinerary, dates, price, services, and payment instructions.